yandech1/CS7641_project/README.md

 ## 5. Experiments and Results
 #### 5.1 Collection Style Transfer
 We train our Resnet generator and PatchGAN (70 x 70) model on landcape photographs and artistic paintings from Monet, Cezanne, Ukiyo-e, and Van Gogh.
 Using CycleGAN, we successfully learned to mimic the style of an entire collection of artworks, rather than transferring the style of a single selected piece of art.
 The generated pictures can be successfully visualized in Figure 2 and 3.
+Additional results can be found in our [GitHub Repository](https://github.com/bethanystate/CS7641_project/tree/master/Results/Figure%201).

 <figure>
   <p align="center">
   <img src="https://github.com/bethanystate/CS7641_project/blob/master/Results/Figure%201/exp2.png?raw=true" alt="Trulli"  width="75%"/><br />